jbuehl/solaredge/README.md

 The resulting file must be processed through seextract.py before it is fed into semonitor.py.
 In this mode, semonitor.py is reading data from a file or stdin and isn't actually reading from the network directly.

-SolarEdge will place the inverter into encrypted mode, so semonitor.py will need to be given the encryption key using the -k option.
-The key must be accessed via the RS232 interface.

 **RS485 active**